 \subsection{During-training Enhancement KGPLMs}

-During-training enhancement methods enable PLMs to learn knowledge directly during training by improving their encoder architecture and training task.
-Since traditional PLMs cannot process text sequence and structured KG simultaneously, so some studies have proposed incorporating knowledge encoders into PLMs or external knowledge modules to enable learning from both text and KGs concurrently.
+During-training enhancement methods enable PLMs to learn knowledge directly during training by improving their encoder and training task.
+Since plain PLMs cannot process text sequences and structured KG simultaneously, some studies have proposed incorporating knowledge encoders or external knowledge modules to enable learning from both text and KGs concurrently.
 Existing during-training enhancement KGPLMs can be divided into incorporating knowledge encoders, inserting knowledge encoding layers, adding independent adapters, and modifying the pre-training task, as shown in Fig.~\ref{fig:in-training}.